Skip to main content

 The right choice depends on your history, your current questions, and how much overlap you notice in your lived experience.

-If you’re still unsure how these patterns show up day to day, you can explore our blog on AuDHD symptoms, or if you’re still making sense of how autism and ADHD overlap, you can start with our blog on AuDHD in women.
+If you’re still unsure how these patterns show up day to day, you can explore our blogs on AuDHD symptoms and signs of AuDHD in women.

 Autism vs ADHD Testing: What’s the Difference?